mads-hb/ppnm-2022/exam/README.md

 where $\mathbf{D}$ is a diagonal matrix, $\mathbf{u}$ is a column vector, and $\sigma$ is some real number.
 The problem of finding eigenvalues of $\mathbf{A}$ can be solved in $O(n^2)$ time.

 ## Build
 All source files for the project are found in the `src` directory.
 The directory `src/lib` contains all the source files that are compiled to a dynamic link library (DLL) and the file `src/main.cs` is the main executable.
 This obviously must be linked with the dynamic library.
-Building the project and running it can be done with the `make` command.
+Building the project, running it, and compiling a report can be done with the `make` command.

 ## Description
 In this project I have implemented an algorithm for finding the eigenvalues of a matrix on the form: